Your shortlist

 There are a number of care options available for those living with dementia, from care-at-home all the way to permanent residential dementia care or nursing dementia care for those with more advanced needs.

-If you’re wondering whether long-term care is right for you, head to our Do I need care page to learn more.
+If you’re wondering whether long-term care is right for you or a loved one, head to our Do I need care page to learn more.

 Communicating when you have dementia

-Avoid situations with background noise like a radio, and don’t be afraid to ask people to speak more slowly or repeat themselves.
+Avoid situations with background noise, like a radio or television, and don’t be afraid to ask people to speak more slowly or repeat themselves.

 More information and advice